Causes:

 Cerivcal radiculopathy happens when a structure in the neck begins pressing on a nerve root that leaves the spine.

-- This causes numbness, tingling, or weakness to distribute to the shoudler blade, down the arm, or even into the hand.
+- This causes numbness, tingling, or weakness to distribute to the shoulder blade, down the arm, or even into the hand.

-- The pain often starts as a burning pain that may develop into numbness and in severe cases weakness.
+- The pain often starts as a burning sensation that may develop into numbness and, in severe cases, weakness.

-Conservative care is the number 1 way to address a cervical disc herniation.
-Many people recover for disc injuries with the proper guidance.
+Conservative care is the number one way to address a cervical disc herniation.
+Many people recover from disc injuries with proper guidance.
 Overall health must be considered with onset and recovery.
 Here at Rider Chiropractic Sports and Injury you can expect:

-- Traction- creates room for the nerve root to exit the spine.
+- -Traction, creating room for the nerve root to exit the spine

 - Dry Needling